tomasruizr/sails-cb/README.md

 This adapter was developed and tested with **Couchbase Server CE 4.0.0-4051**

-It should work with the later versions althoug it's not tested... yet.
+It should work with the later versions although it's not tested... yet.

-Since the adapter makes an extensive use of `N1QL` I assume it won't work with prior versions. althou althoug it's not tested either.
+Since the adapter makes an extensive use of `N1QL` It is assumed that it won't work with prior versions. although it's not tested either.

 ### Installation